How to avoid theft while traveling? How to keep things safe from being stolen?

 Be aware of followers

-When you go to remote places, especially in other countries traveling, you need to be careful to see if someone is watching you.
+When you go to remote places, especially in other countries traveling, you need to see if someone is watching you.

 If someone is following you or is acting suspiciously, it is best to find a way out of their sight or seek help.